-The Word mentions the city of Jerusalem by name over 800 times!
-It is a part of not only dozens of stories throughout the Word, but prophecies of the end time.
-It is where Jesus—Yeshua—died and rose again, and where He shall reign when He returns…
+The Word mentions the city of Jerusalem by name over 700 times!
+It is a part of not only dozens of stories throughout the Word, but prophecies regarding the end time.
+It is where Jesus—Yeshua—died and rose again, and where He shall reign for a thousand years when He returns!

 let my right hand forget its skill!